 A. The longest span without fuel is 377 kilometres from Borroloola to Roper Bar, but this can be by-passed by taking the alternative easy route via the Carpentaria Highway to the Stuart Highway at Hi-Way Inn Roadhouse.
 For travellers choosing this alternative, 317 kilometres from Hells Gate Roadhouse in Queensland to Borroloola in the Northern Territory will be the longest distance without fuel outlets.

 The Savannah Way is a tourist route name given to a collection of roads linking Cairns in Queensland with Broome in Western Australia, covering over 3,600 kilometres.
 Much of the way follows conventional and mostly sealed roads, with the unsealed Gulf section from Northern Territory into Queensland being the adventure route, and the most remote.
 There are alternatives to some sections, being more or less adventurous.
-This can only be travelled during the dry season.
+This route can only be travelled during the dry season.

 Normanton to Burketown 230 kilometres